-One semester Loan Period, Renewal

-1-7 days overdue

-8th day overdue\$1.00

-Each day thereafter

-Maximum fine

-Effective Fall Semester 1974-75, payment for the lost

-books will include: List price determined from Books in Print, plus a processing fee of \$10.00
+Payment for lost books will include: List price determined from Books in Print, plus a processing fee of \$10.00

 The library does not buy personal copies of books for faculty members.
-Each member of the faculty is encouraged to recommend books for purchase, through his departmental library representative.
+Each member of the faculty is encouraged to recommend through his departmental library representative any books he wishes the library to purchase.
 These are then available to both faculty and students.